Market Your Nutrition Practice with a Post-Webinar Survey

 - If they’d be interested in joining your virtual group diabetes program

 - If they are willing to pay for virtual group diabetes sessions

 In the end, clients who responded favorably and are interested in your group sessions are your highest quality leads.
 They are worth reaching out to, or having a call with, and are most likely to signup to your program.
+However you decide to reach out to potential clients, Healthie’s free starter plan can help you build out your calendar and manage client scheduling.
+Click here to get started today.
 The other feedback you received can be useful in tailoring your presentation or webinar marketing in the future.
 You can tweak your strategy or presentation to better capture your target audience, and deliver a service that they find valuable.